-Although the Clery Act requires institutions to use the UCR definitions for defining and classifying crimes, it does not require Clery Act crime reporting to meet all UCR standards.
-The reported crime statistics may or may not reflect the number of crimes actually committed on campus; however, they do accurately record the number of Clery Act Crimes reported to CSAs and to local law enforcement.
+The reported crime statistics may or may not reflect the number of crimes actually committed on campus; however, they do accurately record the number of Clery Act Crimes reported to CSAs or to local law enforcement.

 Crime Log

 In addition to providing Clery Act Crime statistics in the annual security report, the Clery Act also requires universities with law enforcement or security on site to provide notice throughout the year about criminal incidents on campus and emergencies affecting the campus community.